veenaledi/Auraly/README.md

 4. Moving Forward, getting more data on under represented moods and improving on feature engineering so as to avoid misclassification

-# NOTEBOOK 2

-# Auraly - Mood Based Playlist Generator

-This notebook forms the core data-processing and playlist-generation pipeline for Auraly, a mood-based music recommendation application.
-It begins by loading and cleaning a large dataset containing Spotify and YouTube audio features, then applies a pre-trained XGBoost classifier (auraly_xgb_model.pkl), developed in the main modeling notebook, to predict the emotional mood of each track.
-The model classifies songs into four moods — happy, sad, energetic, and calm.
-Based on key audio and perceptual features such as energy, valence, tempo, loudness, and acousticness.

-After prediction, the dataset is fully normalized: column names are standardized, irrelevant metadata removed, missing values and duplicates dropped, and features aligned for consistency and deployment.
-The resulting clean dataset (spotify_df) serves as the foundation for generating personalized playlists.
-Each record links a song’s Spotify URI, artist, and essential audio features to its predicted mood label.

-The notebook then extends into a playlist-generation system that allows users to input either a mood keyword (e.g., “happy”) or a short descriptive phrase (e.g., “need calm focus music” or “upbeat gym vibes”).
-Through lightweight natural-language keyword matching and mood inference, the system maps user input to one of the four moods, ranks tracks within that category using mood-specific scoring weights (energy, valence, tempo, loudness, etc.), and outputs a curated list of around fifteen songs.

-In deployment, this logic can be integrated into a web interface, where users instantly receive Spotify playlist recommendations derived from the trained model and curated dataset.
-Overall, this notebook demonstrates the complete flow from data ingestion to deployable recommendation logic, bridging machine-learning mood classification with user-friendly playlist generation for real-world applications.

-Beyond individual users, producers, record labels, and local music platforms can leverage this workflow to classify and recommend their own catalogues.
-For example, Kenyan underground music or emerging regional artists can be automatically categorized by mood and surfaced to new audiences — making Auraly both a discovery and personalization tool for global and local music ecosystems.

-## Notebook Process

-* The necessary libraries were imported for analysis of this data i.e pandas, numpy, zipfile, warnings, XGBoost, joblib, json and warinings.

-* Our dataset is a zip file from https://www.kaggle.com/datasets/salvatorerastelli/spotify-and-youtube.
-Contents were extracted and data loaded to a data frame called spotify_data

-* Dataset had 20,718 records with 28 columns.
-It had 16 numerical columns and 28 categorical.

-* checked for missing values which prooved to be present in almost all columns.

-* Dropped unnecessary columns and dropped any rows with missing features.
-The columns became 16 numerical 10 and categorical 6.
-New dataframe became Spotify_df

-* Missing values where rechecked and duplicated values also checked and appeared to have none.

-* The trained model i.e XGBoost was loaded using joblib and the label map was also loaded using json.

-* A copy of the dataset was made  and called X_spotify and the 'duration(ms)' column was changed to 'duration(min)'.
-The necessary features to be used are danceability', 'energy', 'loudness', 'speechiness',  'acousticness', 'instrumentalness', 'liveness', 'valence', 'tempo', 'duration_min'

-The moods were predicted using the X_spotify features

-* Mood label count became

-mood_label
-Happy        12579
-Sad           4701
-Energetic     2753
-Calm           683

-* A function was created to get the moods by song and it returned playlists from all the moods proving success in assigning moods to our songs.

-# NOTEBOOK 3

-# Notebook Overview:***

-This notebook implements the core phrase-to-playlist recommendation pipeline for Auraly, a music recommendation application based on mood.
-Its purpose is to allow users to receive personalized playlists by typing a mood keyword (e.g., “happy”) or a short descriptive phrase (e.g., “need calm focus music” or “upbeat gym vibes”).

-It begins with raw phrases collected from friends and potential users, which are then cleaned and preprocessed through steps such as duplicate removal, lemmatization, tokenization, removal of signs, and stop-word elimination.
-The resulting cleaned and tokenized phrase dataset (`phrases.csv`) maps each phrase to a corresponding mood label (`Sad`, `Happy`, `Energetic`, `Calm`).
-A TF-IDF vectorizer is applied to transform user-input phrases into numerical representations, which are compared against the phrase dataset using cosine similarity to get the most likely mood.

-The notebook also integrates a pre-processed song dataset (`spotify_mood_dataset.csv`) containing Spotify track features and pre-predicted mood labels.
-This was done in the 'Tracks.ipynb' file.
-Once a user’s mood is gotten from their input phrase, the system filters and ranks tracks within that mood based on audio and perceptual features such as energy, valence, and danceability.
-Playlists are then generated, typically containing about 10 curated songs.

-Special handling is included for ambiguous or unmatched phrases: if the system cannot confidently place a mood from the input (e.g., a rare or unseen keyword), it prompts the user to select from all four moods, ensuring a playlist can still be delivered.

-This notebook demonstrates the complete flow from raw user input to curated playlist output, bridging natural-language mood inference with a pre-classified song dataset.
-It enables users, producers, and music platforms to discover and experience music personalized by emotional context, enhancing both user engagement and music discovery, especially for niche or regional artists.

-## 1. Data Cleaning and Preprocessing.

-* Necessary libraries were imported for analyzing i.e pandas, numpy, matplotlib, seaborn, re, collections, warnings, contractions, sklearn, pickle and nltk.

-* Data had 229 rows and 3 columns which are Short phrase, mood and mood label.

-* There were no duplicated rows

-* A Function was defined to deal with column 'short phrase' and a new column was created called 'cleaned phrase'

-* The short phrase column was dropped

-* A preprocessing function was defined and a new column formed 'phrases'

-## 2. Mapping the Phrases

-* The phrases.csv and Spotify_mood_dataset files were loaded.
-The label map file was also loaded to show thw moods.
-* The phrases were vectorized using tfidf
-* A function was created to generate a playlist according to moods
-* A another fuction was also created to generate a playlist aaccording to phrase
-* The Functions were tested to see whether it would produce accurate outcomes.

-# **Phrase-Based Mood Playlist Generator

 ### Project Collaborators
 1. Neema Naledi (naledineema@gmail.com)